lawrenceakka/python-jedi.tmbundle/Support/jedi/docs/docs/development.rst

 Helper Modules
 ---------------

-There are some helper modules: `common.py`, `helpers.py`, `debug.py`,
-`keywords.py`, which I won't describe further.
-Some functions are inheritely important and central for Jedi to work, but not important to understand how Jedi works.
+Most other modules are not really central to how Jedi works.
+They all contain relevant code, but you if you understand the modules above, you pretty much understand Jedi.

 Python 2/3 compatibility (_compatibility.py)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. automodule:: _compatibility
+.. automodule:: jedi._compatibility